Excel Troubleshooting (Table of Contents)

 This type of error can be neglected with the help of the IFERROR function, which can be used in combination with any function.

-Step 2: Use IFERROR in a combination of VLOOKUP to get the result as “No Value” if there is any error with the VLOOKUP formula.
+Step 2: Use IFERROR with VLOOKUP to get the result as “No Value” if there is any error with the VLOOKUP formula.
 See the screenshot below:

 Example #2 – Troubleshooting “Numbers Stored as Dates” Error

-In most of the cases, we come up with a situation where we try to input a number value for specific criteria but get a weird date value instead.
+In most cases, we come up with a situation where we try to input a number value for specific criteria but get a weird date value instead.
 We may usually think that there must be something going wrong with Excel, or it might be going mad.
-However, that is not the case, and we can troubleshoot this error as well with a minimal hassle.
+However, that is not the case, and we can troubleshoot this error with minimal hassle.
 This error is called a Number Stored as Dates” error which can be eliminated.
 Follow the steps below:

 Step 1: Consider the same data as in the previous example.
 However, this time we would like to add the Salary details for these three employees.
-However, as soon as I enter the salary value as 15000 for Patrick, we are getting a weird date value within the cell as shown in a series of screenshots below:
+However, as soon as I enter the salary value as 15000 for Patrick, we get a weird date value within the cell, as shown in a series of screenshots below:

-This is a super weird situation as we may not be able to understand why the dates are reflecting instead of number values 15K, 12K, and 10K respectively.
+This is a weird situation as we may not understand why the dates reflect instead of number values 15K, 12K, and 10K, respectively.

-This is because column C for Salary has number property, unfortunately, being set as Date.
-Due to which whatever value you’ll input will be reflected as a date value.
+This is because column C for Salary has a number property, unfortunately, being set as Date.
+Due to this, whatever value you’ll input will be reflected as a date value.
 This issue can be troubleshot by changing the value formatting for the cell.

 Step 3: Select the cell value format as Number through the dropdown list to convert all those date values into Number values.

-Now, you can see that the column named Salary is having all numeric values as expected.
+Now, you can see that the column Salary has all numeric values as expected.

 Example #3 – Troubleshooting Formula Auto Calculating Error

-Sometimes, we may face up a situation where we have applied formulae however, it is not calculating across cells.
+Sometimes, we may face a situation where we have applied formulae.
+However, it is not calculated across cells.

-Now, we want to capture the incentive as 10% on current salary.
-This can be done with the formula as shown below in cell D2.
+We want to capture the incentive as 10% of the current salary.
+This can be done with the formula shown below in cell D2.

-If you drag this formula across the cells up to D4, then we could see the value for the incentive is the same as $1500.
-Which ideally should be $1200 and $1000 respectively.
+If you drag this formula across the cells up to D4, we can see the value for the incentive is the same as $1500.
+Which ideally should be $1200 and $1000, respectively.

-This is because the formula calculations option under your Excel file is on Manual instead of Automatic.
-You either can select the cell, press F2 to edit it, and press Enter key to calculate the Incentive values for another employee manually.
+This is because the formula calculations option under your Excel file is Manual instead of Automatic.
+You can either select the cell, press F2 to edit it, or press Enter key to calculate the Incentive values for another employee manually.
 Or else, you can set the calculation options to Automatic instead of manual to automatically calculate the formulae.

-Under the Calculation Options dropdown, you’ll see three options: Automatic, Automatic Except for Data Tables and Manual (this one will be ticked).
-Out of all three options available under dropdown, click on Automatic, and you can see the formulae are calculated automatically.
+Under the Calculation Options dropdown, you’ll see three options: Automatic, Automatic Except for Data Tables, and Manual (this one will be ticked).
+Of all three options available under the dropdown, click on Automatic, and you can see the formulae are calculated automatically.

-These are some of the methods which can be used to troubleshoot the problems with Excel Formulae.
+These methods can be used to troubleshoot the problems with Excel Formulae.
 Let’s wrap things up with some points to be remembered.

 Things to Remember

-- Troubleshooting cannot be performed step by step as the issues which we face are “as-such” issues.
-Meaning, any issue can occur at any point in time and hence has no step-by-step solution.
+- Troubleshooting cannot be performed step by step as the issues we face are “as-such” issues.
+Any issue can occur at any point and hence has no step-by-step solution.

-- It may take few minutes in some cases for troubleshooting, whereas some cases might take the entire day to still not get resolved.
+- Troubleshooting may take a few minutes, whereas some cases might take an entire day to get unresolved.

 Recommended Articles

 This is a guide to Excel Troubleshooting.
-Here we discuss How to Troubleshoot Excel Formulas along with practical examples and downloadable excel template.
+Here we discuss How to Troubleshoot Excel Formulas, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –